 We've spent the experience-rich four weeks in Rishikesh.
-For us, it was the first Indian city we lived in for so long (as for tourists).
+For us, it was the first city in India 🇮🇳 we lived in for so long (as for tourists).
 The warmest memories about the area and its people are kept in our hearts.

 During the first half of our staying in Rishikesh, we were welcomed at the Blue guest-house.
 There, we hanged out a lot at the cafe on the grounds, communicating with the local guys and international tourists.